j-lillis/Tidy-Tuesday/README.md

 Tidy Tuesday
 ================
 These are plots I have created as part of the [#TidyTuesday](https://github.com/rfordatascience/tidytuesday) project.
+Every plot is created entirely in R with no use of image editing software.
 I have used each plot as an opportunity to explore different visualisation techniques, design principles, and ggplot2 functionality.
-You can view code for all plots in the respective folders at the top of this page.
+Click a plot to view a full resolution version, and view underlying R code in the respective folders at the top of this page.

 ## London Fire Brigade - animal rescues (29-06-2021)